Random models for singular SPDEs: The generalized (KPZ) equation

 One has $ X^k = X_0^{k_0} X_1^{k_1} $ where the $ X_i $ are identified with the canonical basis of $ \mathbb{N}^2 $.
-In the sequel, we will write $ X $ instead of $ X_1 $.
-Call `{\it noises}' the elements of $\mcB$ of negative homogeneity and denote their collection by $\mcB^-$.
+We call `{\it noises}' the elements of $\mcB$ of negative degree and denote their collection by $\mcB^-$.
 Recall that one can build inductively the set of noises using the operators

-starting from the initial collection of noises $\{\Xi, X\Xi\}$.
-Write $\circ$ for $\Xi$ and use the blue symbol $ $ for the product symbol $X\circ$.
-With a plain line for the operator $\mcI$ and a dotted line for the operator $\mcI_{(0,1)}$ we can list the elements of $\mcB^-$ according to their homogeneity.
+starting from the initial collection of noises $\{\Xi, X_1\Xi\}$.
+Write $\circ$ for $\Xi$ and use the blue symbol $ $ for the product symbol $X_1\circ$.
+With a plain line for the operator $\mcI$ and a dotted line for the operator $\mcI_{(0,1)}$ we can list the elements of $\mcB^-$ according to their degree. \begin{itemize} \item[--] Elements of $\mcB^-$ of degree $-1-2\kappa$: